macca448/timeWithESP/README.md

 2. Re-sync every 60 seconds as an example

 ###  ESP32_time_64
-1. Sets the ESP32 clock using the internal time library (int64_t epoch)making it very lightweight
+1. Sets the ESP32 clock using the internal time library (int64_t epoch)
 2. Detailed "tmelenents" time stamp on NTP sync then WiFi disconnects
 3. Uses a simple minute count to enable NTP resync